• Agents

 npm audit --audit-level=high

-The --audit-level=high flag makes the command exit with a non-zero status (failing the build) only when it finds high or critical issues.
-Lower severity findings are reported but don't block the deploy.
-Adjust the threshold based on your risk tolerance.
+The --audit-level=high flag makes the build fail only on high or critical issues.
+Everything else is reported but doesn't block the deploy.
+You adjust the threshold based on your tolerance for risk.

 - name: Install dependencies